MartinTale/js13kgames-2024/README.md

 ## Avalanche & Thirdweb Challenge

-Implemented game themes using Thirdweb Typescript SDK that gets NFTs that determine look, feel and colors of the game.
+Implemented game themes using Thirdweb Typescript SDK that gets NFTs from Avalanche blockchain that determine look, feel and colors of the game.

 ## OP Guild Challenge